 templates, but they are using different versions of

-collections.
+collection.
 What do

 The answer is to try to upgrade one of those.

-collections 2.3.7.
+collection 2.3.7.
 Is there a later version of

 widgets that you can upgrade

 In many cases, the answer will be “no”.
 Look at it from the perspective of the

 widgets.
 They want to put out a new version with new changes

 to their code, and they want as many people to be able to upgrade to it it as

 possible.
 If they stick to their current version of